 - Avoid food and beverages from street vendors.

-- Eat only foods that are cooked and still hot or fruits and vegetables that you peel yourself.
+- Only eat foods that are cooked and still hot, or fruits and vegetables that you peel yourself.

-- Do not eat raw or partially cooked fish or shellfish, including such dishes as ceviche.
+- Do not eat raw or partially cooked fish or shellfish, including dishes like ceviche.
 Fully cooked fish and shellfish are safe.

 - Brushing your teeth with untreated water is usually safe.
 Most toothpaste contains antibacterial substances.
 Do not swallow the water.